imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 Note that in the default spec for hello_world, the variable ('ARG' in the test spec) is left empty.
-This means that during execution of this test with testplan_default, the program 'hello' is called with no arguments, which will cause it to perform it's default operation.
-The default operation for 'hello' is a dummy test that always succeeds.
+This means that during execution of this test with testplan_default, the program 'hello' is called with no arguments, which will cause it to perform its default operation.
+The default operation for the 'hello' program is to write "Hello World" and a test result of "SUCCESS", and then exit successfully.

 ===============================
 Specifying failure cases
 ===============================

-The test spec file can also specify one or more failure cases.
-These represent string patterns that are scanned for in the test log, to detect error conditions indicating the that test failed.
+A test spec file can also specify one or more failure cases.
+These represent string patterns that Fuego scans for in the test log, to detect error conditions indicating that the test failed.
 The syntax for this is described next.

 Example of fail case